ArgoCanada/argo-dm/docs/argo-canada-update-2022-06-08.md

 it.
 - Flushed CTD with Triton X solution and then distilled water following recovery, allowed to dry in the box and then replaced plugs days later.
-- May have discovered some communication issues with ARVOR floats delivered in 2022, as sbd messages did not arrive to Argo Canada email accounts but were received by NKE. [note: testing tomorrow, update this bullet pt.]
+- Discovered some communication issues with ARVOR floats delivered in 2022 where as sbd messages did not arrive to Argo Canada email accounts but were received by NKE.
+Working with NKE to resolve now.
 - Planning to test 2 PROVOR floats later in June, Antoine Poteau at LOV sending configuration they use for Ifremer pool testing.
 Plan to deploy these floats on Fall AZMP mission, which will go in late September.